Cloud or web-based applications

 The architecture of cloud applications is based on the principle of storing and accessing data on the Internet.
 Cloud applications eliminate an organisation’s dependence on hard drives for data storage purpose.
 Cloud-based applications can be accessed anywhere and at any time with an active Internet connection.
 Further, even during downtime or offline hours, cloud apps can cache data so that it is available offline.
 Cloud apps can be accessed and used on web browsers or can be custom built for mobile devices like tablets and phones, and facilitate access to a greater variety of services.

 Web applications, on the other hand, are designed to be used almost entirely on web browsers, and in a sense can be viewed as a subset of cloud-based apps.
-Web-based applications offer limited availability and scalability because all user data and business processes are stored in one data center.
-Naturally then, what follows is that web apps are rendered unusable if connection with the remote data center is unavailable for some reason.
+Web-based applications offer limited availability and scalability because all user data and business processes are stored in one data centre.
+Naturally then, what follows is that web apps are rendered unusable if connection with the remote data centre is unavailable for some reason.

 Some of the key advantages of cloud methodology are: